steltenpower/PowerGists/README.md

 - [FAIR data](#fair-data-principles): Findable-Accessible-INTEROPERABLE-Reusable; enabling faster research with earlier, wider, AI-assisted cooperation.
 Everybody in research data management is working on this.
 Training by [carpentries.org](carpentries.org) and others gets researchers on board.
 - <a name="KG">[Knowledge Graphs](https://open.hpi.de/courses/knowledgegraphs2020) (link is to course I did)</a>: Organizations organized, learning from (content from) each other while doing.
 [Gartner short video "Top Trends in Data and Analytics for 2021: Graph Relates Everything"](https://cfvod.kaltura.com/pd/p/585951/sp/58595100/serveFlavor/entryId/1_2dmwcmmz/v/1/ev/5/flavorId/1_tgmjrzqe/name/a.mp4) and (paywalled) [the full article](https://www.gartner.com/document/3996989).
 - SoLiD?
 (Social Linked Data): users of applications have fine-grained control of their data, hosted outside the applications, together in a so-called personal dataPOD.
 Less scattered data, more standardized therefore less repeated fields, less monopoly power.
-- Data Management Plans and both data and everything else IT on the balance sheet, for both value and vulnerability.
+- Data Management Plans and both data and everything else IT on the balance sheet, for value and against vulnerability.
 - Project results may need assistance and dynamic infrastructure to enable (later) moving it to a different project or standing organisation.
 - Clearly there are different types of IT (office IT, research IT, factory IT, etc.) that need different people.
 If you haven't yet figured out what type of IT I think about the most, I do find surf.nl and esciencecenter.nl interesting to read, among many others.